2019 Group 10 Rugby League season: Premier League season summary

-Eighteen rounds was played between March to August, which concluded with a finals played under the top five McIntyre system.
+Eighteen rounds was played between March and August, which concluded with a finals played under the top five McIntyre system.
 Bathurst Panthers played its round one match against Blayney Bears on March 30 at Carrington Park.
 The match acted as a curtain raiser to NRL match between the Penrith Panthers and Melbourne Storm later that evening.
 The remainder of the first round of Group 10 Premier League was played on weekend beginning on April 13.

 Orange Hawks claimed the minor premiership, but were bundled out in straight sets to be the first minor premier to miss the grand final since 1998, which ironically was the Orange Hawks.
 The grand final was played between the Bathurst Panthers and Mudgee Dragons.
 The match went to extra-time after the match finished 8–all after 80 minutes.
 Panthers captain-coach Doug Hewitt would kick a field goal in extra-time to give his side a 9–8 lead, which would prove enough for Panthers to claim a second consecutive premiership and its fourth overall.